andrakis/node-lispy/README.md

-A special feature is that lambdas are native JavaScript functions, with some extra properties, meaning they can be called from any JavaScript function with no special handling:
+A special feature is that lambdas are native JavaScript functions, with some extra properties, meaning they can be called from any JavaScript function with no special handling.
+This allows easy interoperation with all Node.js / JavaScript packages.

 Next, it uses the function(...args) operator to call functions with arbritrary parameters, rather than Object.apply which requires